webplatform/docs-wpd/Community/Meetings/General/index.md

 shepazu to post on job sites and sysops lists Carry forward

-julee to ask direct and actionable question on IRC at 11am n/a
+julee to ask direct and actionable question on IRC at 11am n/a (DONE)

 shepazu to send email to most active users - DONE